Journey to Pascha

 Glory to Thy cross and resurrection, O Lord!

-Invite students to find phrases in the verse that are depicted in the icon: Hades “accepted” the Man born of Mary because He went there, as the icon shows.
-The icon shows the “gates of brass” being shattered, and Jesus “raising” the souls Hades had held, pulling them out with His own hands.
+Invite students to find phrases in the verse that are depicted in the icon: Hades “accepted” Jesus Christ, the Man born of Mary because He went there, as the icon shows.
+The icon also shows the “gates of brass” being shattered, and Jesus “raising” the souls Hades had held, pulling them out with His own hands.
 The old man at the bottom of the icon represents Hades, or Satan, crying out and groaning.

 Make the point that in the Church we often say the same things in Scriptural words, in icons, and in hymns.